-&lt;sup>9For some counties, we do not have observations for one or more of the pollution or weather variables for the entire sample period.
+11For some counties, we do not have observations for one or more of the pollution or weather variables for the entire sample period.
 In addition, most state elections in the county-states of Berlin and Hamburg are singletons, and they are thus dropped from the fixed effect estimation.
+This explains why we consider 60 instead of 69 elections that took place over the sample period.